Adult Services

 • Personality Assessment Inventory/Millon Clinical Inventories (Personality and Clinical Syndrome Self-report Measures)

-• Conners Continuous Performance Tests (Computerized assessments of attention, sustained attention, vigilance and impulse control)
+• Conners Continuous Performance Tests (Computerized assessments of attention, sustained attention, vigilance, and impulse control)

 • And, others as necessary